Go Red: Heart Disease is the Top Killer of Women

 Heart disease doesn't discriminate by age: Coronary heart disease is one of the top causes of death in women above 40 years old, the American Heart Association says.
 So caregivers must take note not only for their elderly mothers but also for themselves.

-Every year since 1984, more women die from cardiovascular disease in the United States each year than men.
+Every year since 1984, more women die from cardiovascular disease in the United States than men.
 Why does this happen?
-According to Dr. Jason Freeman, an Interventional Cardiologist at South Nassau Communities Hospital (www.southnassau.org) the most important reason is that women do not typically experience the same symptoms as men.
+According to Dr. Jason Freeman, an Interventional Cardiologist at South Nassau Communities Hospital (www.southnassau.org), the most important reason is that women do not typically experience the same symptoms as men.

 The best way to reduce your risk is to know the risk factors.
 Like men, the risk factors for heart disease in women include smoking, family history, diabetes, high cholesterol, and high blood pressure.
-However, women are more affected than men by diabetes and smoking as well as other factors such as menopause, pregnancy, obesity, and stress.
+However, women are also affected by other factors such as menopause, pregnancy, obesity, and stress.

-"The two things we can't control are age and genetics, so we have to be very aggressive in other risk factors," Dr. Freeman says.
+"The two things we can't control are age and genetics, so we have to be very aggressive with other risk factors," Dr. Freeman says.

-But of all the things a woman can do to reduce her risk, cardiologists and women's health experts agree quitting smoking is the most important they can do.
+But of all the things a woman can do to reduce her risk, cardiologists and women's health experts agree quitting smoking is the most important.
 Studies show that women who only smoke 1 to 4 cigarettes a day double their risk for heart disease.

 But what would Dr. Freeman say to the 80-year-old woman who says smoking is one of her only pleasures in life?
 "Smoking at 80 doesn't mean you can just keep smoking.
 There are so many chronic illnesses that can plague your final years due to smoking: Lung cancer, heart attack, stroke.
 The truth is: I wouldn't wish a stroke on anyone.
 That's a horrible final existence.
 Who wants to end final portion of life with stroke?"